djourd1/ppgafr/content/talk/talk11b/index.md

 ---
-title: Presentation of Centre de Coopération Internationale en Recherche Agronomique pour le Développement (CIRAD)
+title: Presentation of University of Zimbabwe - Dept of Agricultural Economics and Extension

 summary: " "
 abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2020-11-23T11:50:00"
+date: "2020-11-23T11:43:00"
-date_end: "2020-11-23T12:05:00"
+date_end: "2020-11-23T11:50:00"
 all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: "2020-02-01T01:00:00Z"

-authors: [sylvain-perret]
+authors: [tarisayi-pedzisa]
 tags:
-- France
-- CIRAD
+- Zimbabwe

 # Is this a featured talk? (true/false)